alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-should-be-preferred-to-jinja2-for-devops-templating.md

 Now, if your problem is securely generating web content, I have no opinion on Flask versus Ruby-on-Rails.
 I assume that Jinja2's design is a good thing.
 Security is good and I am totally okay with fewer features in the interest of secure content.

 But DevOps engineers are generally not using Jinja2 to generate secure web content.
 As already mentioned, it is used in configuration management to code generate human-readable text, Markdown documents, configuration files, YAML documents, and so on.
 This is true in tools like Cookiecutter and Sceptre and also Ansible and Salt.
-Here, I argue that a small, Python-like DSL is a limitation.
-In fact, a fairly accidental, arbitrary limitation.
+Here, a small, Python-like DSL appears to be a limitation rather than an advantage.
+Actually, a fairly accidental, arbitrary limitation.

 ## A (very incomplete) Jinja versus ERB feature comparison